JakeTheDog222/Library-System/README.md

 4. Run cron/reminders.php daily via CLI to list/send reminders.

-Design a modern, aesthetically pleasing card layout for a “Book Genres” section.

 Requirements:
 - Each genre should be displayed inside a card component.